 - The Rattlesnake Range Front drill program will focus on the extensive historical mining activities, including several adits.
 Within the altered sheared zone encountered at Lapon Canyon, some 600 meters higher and 3 km on strike from Rattlesnake.

-- 60 holes are planned at Lapon Canyon, 10 holes have been completed.
-Initial Results are pending.
+- 60 holes are planned at Lapon Canyon.

 - 10 holes are planned at Pikes Peak.
 This portion of the Lapon Gold Project has never been drilled or had any modern day exploration.